 If you look at most of the recipes on my blog, they are all really (and I mean really) easy.
 I’m not saying this is the best or most perfect way to make flat bread, but it’s the way I whip it up, it’s delicious and I use it to accompany curries and soups.
 Plus the leftovers go beautifully in the lunch box.
 This recipe works as a pizza base too.

 Dough Method – Thermomix

-1. Weigh out all ingredients into bowl.
+1. Weigh out yoghurt and flour into bowl.

 2. Slowly turn to speed 6 for 10 seconds until dough is formed.

 3. Lock lid and set timer to 1.5 minutes, kneed option.